 - Mix the lentils and turmeric, add water and cook until the lentils are really soft and mashable.
 Pressure-cooking works best here -- and the fastest-- but you can do this on the stovetop.
 Use enough water to cover the lentils by an inch, bring to a boil, lower heat to a simmer, cover the pot and cook the lentils until they are soft and mushy.
 You will need to check frequently to ensure the water hasn't dried out.

 - Make the ground masala.
-Heat 1 tsp of oil and add the masala ingredients.
+Heat 1 teaspoon of oil and add the masala ingredients.
 On medium heat, saute the ingredients, stirring frequently, until the coconut turns a few shades darker.
 Be watchful because coconut burns easily.

 - Remove the masala ingredients to a blender, add enough water to make a paste, and blend to a smooth paste.
 Set aside.